nslee333/dev-folder/weather_app/project_notes.md

     13. hourly + realtime requests - add weather icon numbers.
     14. Displaying data for realtime
     15. Build navbar component
     16. Make h1, h2 to be a semi-bold or light font-weight.
     17. Hour forecast component clean up.
     18. Swap * with degree symbol
     19. Settings variable page done.
+    20. Hour forecast hr bars
-    20. Implement a freeze on all request functions.
+    21. Implement a freeze on all request functions.
-    21. Implement a way to save copies of data automatically.
+    22. Implement a way to save copies of data automatically.
-    22. Implement cooldown().
+    23. Implement cooldown().
-    23. Fixed 503 Error, is it coming from effect, or my backend application...
+    24. Fixed 503 Error, is it coming from effect, or my backend application...
       1. Implemented a cooldown to make sure I don't call the api too often.
-    24. Swap out symbol with a city - switch variable names => city -> cities.
+    25. Swap out symbol with a city - switch variable names => city -> cities.
-    25.
+    26.